ChaoticWeaponry/AD5M_HardwareReplacement/Toolhead/readme.md

 -A set of '2x2' Molex Microfit 3.0 connectors (buy a couple so you have extras) [From Amazon](https://a.co/d/008s7Y0V)
 -A set of 9x9x12 Stick on Heatsinks for the Motor Driver [From Amazon](https://a.co/d/09exRvM4)
 -A 30x15mm 24v fan, 2 wire.
+-A straight 2 pin JST-XH connector for the hotend thermistor (you need to change the X1 thermistor connector to JST-XH)

 > [!NOTE]